remotion-dev/remotion/packages/docs/docs/wrong-composition-mount.md

 ### In the Remotion Player

-The cause for the error is that in the component you passed in to the `component` prop of Remotion Player, you are returning a composition
+The cause for the error is that in the component you passed in to the `component` prop of Remotion Player, you are returning a `<Composition>`.

 ```tsx twoslash title="❌"
 import { Composition } from "remotion";